qmk/qmk_firmware/keyboards/keychron/q1/rev_0102/keymaps/mkillewald_iso/README.md

     - USER03 (default: Fn+X) Caps Lock light alphas toggle
     - USER04 (default: Fn+C) Fn layer non-defined keys RGB toggle
     - USER05 (default: Fn+V) Fn layer defined keys static color toggle

+Note: RGB must be toggled on for all indicators to function.
+If you do not want an RGB mode active but still want the indicators, toggle RGB on and turn the brightness all the way off.
+The indicators will remain at full brightness.

 #### USE AT YOUR OWN RISK